Stochastic dynamics for Group Field Theories: Stochastic group field theories

 where $\eta(\bm g,t)$ is a random group field, playing the role of white noise, $\Omega > 0$ is a time scale, the notation "dot" means $d/dt$ and $\mathcal{H}$, the Hamiltonian, defines the deterministic parts of the equation.

-\begin{remark} Before continuing with the definition of the model, let us make a small general remark about our point of view in this paper.
-The so-called time here is not standard as it is in the literature for GFTs, where relational time is usually implemented via clock fields implying second derivatives with respect to this time \cite{marchetti2021phase}.
-In this respect, time evolution could be viewed as ‘‘non-relativistic" at this stage, but we expect that such a point of view is meaningless here.
-Indeed, general covariance is not scheduled in our construction and would probably require additional degrees of freedom to be discussed, as is the case in more complete and physical GFT models.
-One could imagine that the Langevin equation derives from a kind of “slow rolling” approximation, a bit like for stochastic inflation, for an equation preserving a sort of general covariance.
-However, such an approximation might be a bit too hasty in the absence of more serious investigations, and we believe that talking about covariance or a "non-relativistic" regime does not (yet) make sense in the present framework.
-We will thus simply say that \ref{langevin} our model is a simple model allowing us to study the fluctuations around some equilibrium state with respect to which a preferred time is defined.\end{remark}
+\begin{remark} Before turning to the definition of the model, let us make a general remark concerning the perspective adopted in this work.
+The notion of time introduced here is not the standard one usually employed in the GFT literature, where relational time is implemented through clock fields, typically leading to second derivatives with respect to this variable \cite{marchetti2021phase}.
+In contrast, the present framework may suggest a kind of “non-relativistic” evolution.
+We stress, however, that such terminology is not really meaningful in this context: general covariance is not built into our construction and would in any case require the introduction of additional degrees of freedom, as in more complete and physically realistic GFT models.
+One could speculate that the Langevin equation might emerge as a “slow-roll” approximation, akin to stochastic inflation, for a more fundamental equation respecting some form of covariance.
+Yet such an interpretation would be premature in the absence of further investigation.
+For the purposes of this paper, we will therefore refrain from speaking about covariance or about a “non-relativistic” regime.
+Instead, we simply regard equation \ref{langevin} as defining a toy model that enables us to study fluctuations around an equilibrium state with respect to which a preferred notion of time is defined.\end{remark}

 Without additional constraint on the random field $\varphi$, we assume that the probability measure for $\eta(\bm g,t)$ is:

 where $d[\eta]:=\prod_{\bm g,t} d\eta(\bm g,t)d\bar{\eta}(\bm g,t)$ is the formal functional measure defining path integral, and the normalization $z_0$ being such that: